754-234-4789

 To learn more about my experience working with my blind client and conveying all of the elements within the interior design and home remodeling of his home, please visit my blog Mediterranean Karma (Link)

-Before and After Photos Showcasing the Interior Design and Home Remodeling of This Modern Mediterranean Residence
+Before and After Photos Showcasing the Interior Design and Home Remodeling of this Traditional Mediterranean Residence

 As part of the home remodeling process, in order to preserve the grand scale of the room’s thirteen-foot ceilings, the moldings were intentionally enlarged.
 A cost-effective solution was achieved by adding a secondary molding beneath the crown and another above the baseboards.
 Painting the moldings and the wall surfaces between them in a single color created the appearance of substantial, custom millwork, elevating the room with understated Mediterranean elegance.